Friday, 21 July 2023

 Allen Rocky Lane.

 Before America's entry into WW2, Allen Rocky Lane couldn’t be seen to be opposing Germans so he was up against “the World’s Largest Secret Espionage Organisation” which sends an implausibly under-manned Submarine into Mackenzie Sound to drop off Master Spy Robert Strange.
-The bad hats have discovered that Compound X, previously used to cure Polio can be deployed in magnetic mines to wipe out the allied U-Boat blockade. ( "...and I thought you wanted to help with infantile paralyis")
+The bad hats have discovered that Compound X, previously used to cure Polio can be deployed in magnetic mines to wipe out the allied U-Boat blockade. ( "...and I thought you wanted to help with infantile paralysis")

 The R.C.M.P. appear to be at a distinct disadvantage as Strange, scar-faced Harry Cording and busy Bryant Washburn (memorable opposite Joseph Schildcraut & Bessie Love in the De Mille Young April) have a seemingly unlimited force of expendable pug uglies (career serial henchman Jack Ingram isn’t even listed on the paper work) while the Mounties are restrained by the fact that wardrobe can only manage half a dozen uniforms, with their pointy hats and pistols on lanyards.
 This is particularly problematic when they have to parade the entire contingent for Herbert Rawlinson’s funeral.